 Signs and Symptoms of Heat-Related Illnesses in Elderly Adults

 Early warning signs of heat exhaustion, which may precede the more serious heat stroke, include:

 - Dizziness, headache and muscle cramps.

-As exhaustion progresses, symptoms may progress to nausea, vomiting and fainting.
+- Symptoms may progress to nausea, vomiting and fainting.

 If a senior is suffering from these symptoms:

 - Have them lie down in a cool place, and if possible, put a fan directly on them.